-It is intended to provide a consistent and clear basis that is endorsed by the IAM for the development and maintenance of strategies and is intended for use by those getting started on their asset management journey and those implementing or maintaining their management systems.
+A SAMP is intended to provide a consistent and clear basis that is endorsed by the IAM for the development and maintenance of strategies and is intended for use by those getting started on their asset management journey and those integrating and embedding their management systems.
 It is also intended to provide a reference and guide to more advanced organisations seeking excellence and continual improvement which is a requirement of good practice for all management systems.

-This asset management SAMP guide is complementary to ISO 55002 (including the current updates, which expand on the importance and role of the SAMP).
+The asset management SAMP guide is complementary to ISO 55002 (including the current updates, which expand on the importance and role of the SAMP) and is available to purchase below.

-TWPL Asset Management Academy offers a 2-day course providing real practical insight into the development of effective strategies for asset management, which is suitable for all levels of asset management experience.
-Explore this and other courses here».
+SAMP TRAINING COURSE: the Woodhouse Asset Management Academy offers a 2-day SAMP course providing real practical insight into the development of effective strategies for asset management, which is suitable for all levels of asset management experience.
+Explore this and other courses here.

 • Assets and their optimal, whole life cycle management